 I'm a geographer studying how to make urban neighborhoods and food systems healthier and more equitable.
 My broad interests are in urban development and inequality, geographic information systems, political geography, and place effects on health.
 More specifically, my research focuses on the role of maps in shaping our understanding of hunger, housing, poverty, and neighborhood development.

 You can find more information on my specific research projects on my research page.
-Among other things, I am currently studying the local effects of changes to SNAP (food stamps) in Georgia during the Great Recession, doing participatory mapping of the housing landscape in several Georgia cities, and developing a data dashboard for open data here in Athens-Clarke County.
+Among other things, I am currently aiding in a participatory planning process with the Atlanta Community Food Bank, studying the local effects of changes to SNAP (food stamps) in Georgia during the Great Recession, doing participatory mapping of the housing landscape in several Georgia cities, and developing a data dashboard for open data here in Athens-Clarke County.
 I am currently seeking graduate students interested in open data, participatory research, data visualization, and/or community development.

 You are welcome to contact me for more information.